Refurbishing the Wavetek SAM for 88–108 MHz

 The SAM has dozens of adjustments.
 I experimented with all except those in the front-end module.

-The discriminator is the rectangular metal can with colorful slugs on top of the main circuit board.
+The rectangular metal can with colorful slugs is the FM discriminator.

 The red dots locate adjustments on the underside of the board.
 I'll identify these left to right as upper group U1–U2, middle group M1–M6, and lower group L1–L6.
 Here's what they do: